iamipheco/Lesson_3_Task_2_Anyaefiena_Ifechukwu/README.md

-## This repository contains the code for a simple blog website created with HTML, a web page layout using CSS margins, borders, and padding.
+## This repository contains the code for a simple blog website created with HTML and CSS.
+- This is a web page layout using CSS margins, borders, and padding.

 ## Files
 - index.html This is the main page of the blog.
 It contains information about the blog.